 - Make tea like you normally do to soak the tea bags.

-- Put the teabags in the refrigerator for a few hours.
+- Put the teabags in the refrigerator for two hours.

 - Put one tea bag on each of your eyes.
 Leave them there for 15 minutes.

-- To finish, rinse your eyes with cool water.
+- Finally, rinse your eyes with cool water.

 4. Cilantro tea

 People have attributed anti-inflammatory properties to cilantro.
 Therefore, it can be a good remedy against eye inflammation.